-The Company has put in place a Board Evaluation Process and Policy for evaluation of Board of Directors, Individual Directors and Committees etc. M/s Excellence Enablers Private Limited led by former SEBI Chairman, Mr. M. Damodaran had conducted the evaluation of the Board, Committees and Individual Directors.
-The Board Evaluation

-Report for the Financial Year 2020-21 submitted by Mr. Damodaran has been taken on record by the Board.
+The Company has put in place a policy and process for evaluation of the Board of Directors, Individual Directors and Committees etc. M/s Excellence Enablers Private Limited has conducted the evaluation of the Board, Committees and Individual Directors.
+The Board Evaluation Report for the Financial Year 2021-22 submitted by M/s Excellence Enablers Private Limited has been taken on record by the Board.